sovereign/sovereign/README.md

 -   [Newebe](http://newebe.org), a social network.
 -   Read-it-later via [Wallabag](https://www.wallabag.org/)
 -   A bunch of nice-to-have tools like [mosh](http://mosh.mit.edu) and [htop](http://htop.sourceforge.net) that make life with a server a little easier.

-No setup is perfect, but the general idea is to provide a bunch of useful services while being reasonably secure and low-maintenance.
-Set it up, SSH in every couple weeks, but mostly forget about it.

 Don’t want one or more of the above services?
 Comment out the relevant role in `site.yml`.
 Or get more granular and comment out the associated `include:` directive in one of the playbooks.